Suggested Programmes

 Suitable for festivals, using a fortepiano provided by the pianist:

-1 evening concert comprising two sonatas for piano and cello and one piano sonata.
+3 lunchtime concerts comprising one set of variations and one sonata 1 evening concert comprising two sonatas for piano and cello and one piano sonata.

 Baroque Cello Recital - a duo programme with harpsichord